sigmaSd/Camera/README.md

 }
 ```

-This library exprots 3 levels of abstractions:
+This library exports 3 levels of abstractions:

 - ffi: raw deno bindings to openpnp
 - openpnp: thin javascript wrapper over the raw bidings